-Go ahead and get everything out of your head and onto paper (or a digital notebook like Evernote, Trello or Workflowy if you choose).
+Go ahead and get everything out of your head and onto paper (or a digital notebook like Evernote, Trello or Notion if you choose).
 Just make sure you regularly declutter your mind and capture your ideas so that they aren’t clouding up your focus when you want to ACHIEVE your dreams.
 As Allen suggests,

 Keep everything in your head or out of your head.
 If it’s in between, you won’t trust either one.